YannickWidmer/sketch_strings_puller/README.md

 - Make sure all Layers are taken into account.
 - Improve the missing strings window
-- add only selected page option
+- Add programatic generation of API token